Here’s the truth…

-Customers exist on a spectrum from the great, to the good, to the gruesome.
+Customers exist on a spectrum from the great to the gruesome.

 Gruesome customers are the ones who take a long time to serve, spend very little compared to other customers and complain a lot.
 As a result they are a drag on your business.
 Both on profitability and your reputation.

-But the idea of "firing" customers seems so counterintuitive to most people that it's rarely even considered, let alone put into practice.
+But the idea of "firing" customers seems so counterintuitive to most people that it's rarely even considered, let alone actually done.